rocktimsaikia/github-dlr/README.md

 options:
   -h, --help      show this help message and exit
-  -o , --output   Destination directory to download to -v, --version   show program version number and exit
+  -o, --output   Destination directory to download to -v, --version   show program version number and exit

 Thanks for using github-dlr!